Scope of Work Clauses: How to Define, Negotiate, and Protect Your Deliverables

 A complete scope of work clause has six distinct components.
 Each is independently important; missing any one creates a predictable category of dispute.

 Acceptance criteria define the standard against which deliverables are measured to determine whether they are complete and conforming.
 Acceptance criteria can be functional ("the contact form shall deliver submissions to the specified email address"), qualitative ("designs shall be consistent with Client's brand guidelines as attached hereto as Exhibit A"), or quantitative ("page load time shall not exceed 3 seconds under standard conditions").
-Without acceptance criteria, clients can reject conforming work by claiming it did not meet their (unstated) expectations, and contractors are left arguing about subjective quality standards that were never agreed upon.
+Without acceptance criteria, clients can reject conforming work by claiming it did not meet their unstated expectations.

 Timeline and milestones establish when each deliverable is due and, in milestone-based projects, what percentage of the project fee is earned at each milestone.
 A well-drafted timeline provision should specify: delivery dates for each deliverable or phase, what constitutes a milestone completion event, how many business days the client has to review and accept or reject each milestone, and what happens to subsequent milestones if the client delays providing required inputs.

 Revision rounds limit how many times the contractor must revise a deliverable after delivery.
 The number of included revision rounds should be specified per deliverable or per milestone — "two rounds of revisions per design phase" or "one round of revisions after client review."
-The definition of what constitutes a "revision" versus a "new requirement" must be clear: a revision corrects or refines the existing deliverable; a new requirement changes the scope and must go through the change order process.
+The definition of what constitutes a "revision" versus a "new requirement" must be clear.

 Client responsibilities define what the client must provide, and when, for the contractor to perform.
 Common client inputs include: written content, brand assets, image libraries, access credentials, stakeholder approvals, and feedback within a defined review period.
-A well-drafted SOW includes a provision stating that if the client fails to provide required inputs on schedule, the contractor's delivery timeline is extended correspondingly and the client may not use their own delay as a basis for claiming the contractor is behind schedule.
+If the client fails to provide required inputs on schedule, the contractor's delivery timeline should be extended correspondingly.

 Scope exclusions explicitly carve out what is not included in the scope.
 This is the underused, high-value provision that prevents the most common scope expansion disputes.
-If you are designing a website, exclusions might include: copywriting, photography, SEO optimization beyond basic metadata, hosting setup, domain registration, ongoing maintenance, and third-party integrations not listed.
-If you are providing accounting services, exclusions might include: tax preparation, payroll processing, legal advice, and financial planning.
-Explicit exclusions eliminate the most common client argument that "we assumed that was included."
+If you are designing a website, exclusions might include: copywriting, photography, SEO optimization beyond basic metadata, hosting setup, domain registration, and ongoing maintenance.

 What to do